-2020 threw us into all sorts of different directions.
-Pandemic restrictions disrupted our daily commute, our exercise habits and, perhaps most notably, how we socialize.
-Maybe a bag you used this time last year no longer serves the same purpose?
-Or perhaps you’re going on more adventures, and could get better use out of a different model?
+Pandemic restrictions have definitely disrupted our daily commute, our exercise habits and, perhaps most notably, how we socialize.
+Maybe a bike bag you used this time last year no longer serves the same purpose?
+Or perhaps you’re going on more adventures now, and could get better use out of a different model?

 If you’re looking for a new bike bag but need some inspiration, there’s no better source than from our very own crew of super users!

-Seven Two Wheel Gear ambassadors share which TWG bag they love best and why, what they take on every bike ride and how their riding habits have changed during the pandemic.
+Seven Two Wheel Gear ambassadors share which TWG bike travel bag they love best and why, what they take on every bike ride and how their riding habits have changed during the pandemic.

 Squamish-based athlete and sports enthusiast Sarah Bulford – aka @mountaindarlin – is a passionate advocate of the Great Outdoors.
 When she’s riding into town to work at local cafes, Sarah loves the Pannier Backpack Convertible for keeping her laptop and extra layers safe and dry in the rainy West Coast weather.